-NPP 11 Regeneration of Thornbridge Avenue Shopping Area
+NPP 11 Regeneration of Thornbridge Avenue Shopping Hub

-- 1. Development that includes environmental improvements to the public realm in the vicinity of Thornbridge Avenue Shopping area will assist in meeting the wider social, economic and environmental regeneration objectives of the 3Bs Neighbourhood Plan. - 2.
-Development proposals that include softening the shop forecourts with tree planting and the creation of a SuDs schemes along Thornbridge Avenue in accordance with figure 3 will be supported. - 3.
+- 1. Development proposals within the vicinity of the Thornhill Shopping Hub should demonstrate regard for the indicative scheme at Figure 3. - 2.
+Development proposals should include softening the shop forecourts with benches and tree planting creating spill out spaces and areas for visitors to linger and the use of a SuDS scheme along Thornbridge Avenue. - 3.
 The design of new (or replacement) shop fronts should demonstrate how the proposal reinforces local character and is in accordance with BCC's design guidance on shopfronts.